 Providing your puppy with love and care is essential as they are growing up.
 I live in California, and my puppies for sale are taken care of every day until they are sold, and then that responsibility falls onto your shoulders.
 In order to support you, I've written this puppy care guide, hoping to instill new pet owners with a sense of knowledge and confidence; two helpful qualities to have when providing the right care to a delicate young dog.
-This guide can be used for any breed of dog, but I will be referencing Maltipoos and Morkies throughout.
+This guide can be used for any small breed dog but I will be referencing Chihuahuas throughout.

-Once a Chihuahuan puppy reaches 6 months of age, their immune system matures and they become quite tenacious, no longer requiring special care from you.
+Once a Chihuahua puppy reaches 6 months of age, their immune system matures and they become quite tenacious, no longer requiring special care from you.
 Until that age however, you will need to take certain precautionary steps to ensure that your puppy stays happy and healthy.
-Depending on the size of the Maltipoo or Morkie, you may have to be more wary than usual.
+Depending on the size of the Chihuahua, you may have to be more wary than usual.
 The smaller the puppy, the less room for error you will have in his or her care.

 Pet Safe Heating Pad